Montgomery St. Peter Montgomery St. Peter

 Zaandam Windmills.
 An open air museum with several preserved windmills dating back to the 1850s.

 Amsterdam Pride.
-A LGBTQ+ pride parade with floats and boats sailing down the Prinsengracht Canal.
+An LGBTQ+ pride parade with floats and boats sailing down the Prinsengracht Canal.

 Canal Ice Skating.
 Return during wintertime when the Keizersgracht Canal freezes over and becomes a seasonal ice rink.